 Electronics/Instrumentation • Optics • Semiconductors • Chemicals/Specialty Materials • Nanotechnology • Alternative Energy

 Paul Thurk is a Managing Director with ARCH, joining in 2000 via a two-year Kauffman Fellowship with the Partnership.
 He focuses on solid-state lighting, semiconductors, advanced materials, nanotechnology, electronics and optoelectronics.
 Mr. Thurk was co-founder and initial CEO of Innovalight (acquired by DuPont-DD) and CoolEdge Lighting.
-He has participated in the development of ARCH portfolio companies Kotura (acquired by Mellanox), Nitronex (acquired by MACOM), Cambrios, and Semprius.
-He co-founded Carrick Therapeutics and Genomics Medicine Ireland, and serves as a Director of both companies, and is a board observer to Movidius, inc in Dublin.
+He has participated in the development of ARCH portfolio companies Kotura (acquired by Mellanox), Movidius (acquired by Intel), Nitronex (acquired by MACOM), Cambrios, and Semprius.
+He co-founded Carrick Therapeutics and Genomics Medicine Ireland, and serves as a Director of both companies.
 Mr. Thurk has also been a key part of ARCH's efforts at Los Alamos National Laboratory and at Sandia National Laboratories in their entrepreneur-in-residence program with the U.S. Department of Energy.
-He recently established ARCH’s Dublin, Ireland office to assess European-sourced technology and investment opportunities.
+He is responsible for ARCH’s European operation based in Dublin, Ireland to assess European-sourced technology and investment opportunities.

 Formerly, Mr. Thurk was a Director of Operations for NABS, a supplier of electronics components where he established operations on behalf of NABS in five countries and was responsible for setting-up business infrastructure, systems, personnel, and processes in each.
 In addition, Mr. Thurk developed and launched several innovative supply chain management programs.
 Mr. Thurk joined ARCH from SSM Ventures.
 Mr. Thurk holds a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from the University of Texas at Austin.